ztachip/ztachip/Documentation/HardwareDesign.md

 It is important to note that tensor operator execution operates only on internal memory without any reference to external memory.
-This is an important concept since with ztachip, data operations are decoupled from execution operations by having seperate tensor instructions for data operations and execution operations.
+This is an important concept since with ztachip, data operations are decoupled from execution operations by having separate tensor instructions for data operations and execution operations.
 Reference [here](Overview.md) for further explanation of this concept.

 Internal memory holds 2 types of data